ahermassi/spirit/README.md

 ## Components
 This repository contains the four main components of the project, each with its own readme.

+The Jupyter notebooks in the [notebooks](notebooks) directory are primarily for exploration, and are only included here for completeness.
+They do not get updated, and may lag behind the latest changes in structure or details.

 ### SPIRIT
 [[README]](references/readme_spirit.md)
 The crux of the project.
-It lives in the [SPIRIT](src/ros/spirit) directory, and contains the entire ROS portion.
+It lives in the [src/ros/spriit](src/ros/spirit) directory, and contains the entire ROS portion.

 In order to run it, follow the [checklist](references/readme_spirit.md#checklist) in the SPIRIT readme.
 Note that this does not attempt to gather any data, but instead enables the user to interface with the motion capture system and fly the drone.

 ### Data collection
 [[README]](references/readme_data.md)
-The code for collecting the data is in the [Data](src/data) directory.
+The code for collecting the data is in the [`src/data`](src/data) directory.
 It consists of a command line tool to record the relevant data into bagfiles, another to convert the bagfiles into CSV for easier offline analysis, and a web interface to collect user responses to a survey and NASA-TLX results.

 The experimentation phase also included video recording using OBS.